eyalhecht/ASCII-Art/README.md

   Ensuring the resized image is important for the next stages.

 #### Stage 2: Conversion to Sub-Images
 - **Resolution Adjustment:** The image is divided into smaller sub-images based on the desired resolution.
 More sub-images result in higher resolution and better representation of the converted ASCII image.
-Then, the algorithm calculates the brightness of each sub-image
+Then, the algorithm calculates the brightness of each sub-image.

 #### Stage 3: Determining ASCII Character Brightness
 - **Character Brightness Calculation:** The algorithm computes the brightness of each ASCII character so each character obtains a brightness value between 0 and 1.
 Then the algorithm normalizes the brightness values through linear stretching.